DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/01-making-maps-in-r.md

 cases <- st_read('ak-tb-cases.geojson')
 ```

-This time, we make a map without saving the basemap to a variable
+This time, we make a map directly without saving the basemap to a variable

 ```{r}
 tm_shape(auckland) +